 Yeah, truth and justice.

-And I think in this case you have this amazing continuum.
+And I think in this case, you have this amazing continuum.

 People look at the evidence, decide there's no criminality, no counterintelligence threat.

-They want to close the case down, leadership intervenes, stops him from doing that, then works up a plan to get him into an interview where they might catch him in a lie.
+Leadership intervenes, stops him from doing that, then works up a plan to get him into an interview where they might catch him in a lie.

 Then they rewrite the document of that interview, right?

-We now have that evidence, and then they try to pursue a case of uh uh false statements against them, uh, even though uh there was really no predicate to begin with.
+And then they try to pursue a case of false statements against them, even though there was really no predicate to begin with.

 It was contrived, and I think that's what makes people like Attorney General Barr and Sidney Powell so deeply concerned.